 A: The Secretary has invoked the exemption for up to two years, or until the National Marine Fisheries Service issues Regulations and Letters of Authorization for SURTASS LFA sonar military readiness activities, whichever is earlier.

 Q-3: When will a new MMPA permit be issued by NMFS?

 A: NMFS authorized a new MMPA Rule and 7-year Letter of Authorization for SURTASS LFA sonar on August 12, 2019.

 Q-4: Will the Navy continue to use SURTASS LFA sonar during the exemption period?

 A: Yes.
-During the period of the NDE, the Navy will continue to employ SURTASS LFA sonar due to its critical importance to the security of the United States and will continue to comply with all marine mammal protection requirements of the previous permit as well as additional restrictions agreed to during the ongoing rule making process.
+During the period of the NDE, the Navy continued to employ SURTASS LFA sonar due to its critical importance to the security of the United States and will continue to comply with all marine mammal protection requirements of the previous permit as well as additional restrictions agreed to during the ongoing rule making process.

 Q-5: Will the NDE result in diminished protections for marine mammals?

 A: No. During the period of the NDE, the Navy committed to complying with all of the previous mitigation and monitoring requirements under the previous MMPA permit and LOAs.
 The Navy also implemented the additional mitigations that were agreed to during the initiation of the 2017 rulemaking process.